This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Once your lens corrections are made, we recommend applying any presets you want at this time.

-This is because your basic edit may change depending on how the preset alter the photo.
+This is because your basic edit may change depending on how the preset alters the photo.

 Here are the basic adjustments you'll want to make: